ngc-shj/note-book-generator/README.md

 **Note**: `articles/articles.csv` is generated after running `make` for the first time, listing all articles found in your WXR file with their assigned numbers.

+Both exclude and include lists are optional:

+- If neither is specified, all articles will be included in the output
-- `exclude_articles.txt`: List of article numbers to exclude
+- `exclude_articles.txt`: Optional list of article numbers to exclude
 - `include_articles.txt`: Optional list of specific articles to include
-- Format: One article number per line (refer to `articles/articles.csv` for article numbers)
+- Format: One article number per line

-Example of articles.csv:
+Example of generated articles.csv:

 ```csv
 number,title,filename,pub_date